LalithaPalleti/WeeklyProgress_Lalitha-/README.md

 TO DO List - (task for week june 12 to june 19 2018)
 - Complete the Data Wrangling Project and resubmit the project

+TO Do List - (task for week June 16 - June 23 2018)
+- Complete the Exploratory Data Analysis Project and submit the project